 If it’s true that we are made to worship God, that it is the sole reason that we exist, that we are most alive when we live for His glory, then reading Worship is more than time well spent.
 It is time invested in the very foundation of your life.

 “Worship – The Reason We Were Created” by A.W.
 Tozer is a powerful and compelling call for Christians to return to pure, God-centered worship.
-Even though this book is the oldest of our best books for worship leaders recommendations (it was written over 50 years ago), its message is still as relevant today as it was then.
-Tozer takes a close look at the reason why we were created, our attitudes towards worship, and how we can get back to a Christ-centered worship.
+This book was written over 50 years ago.
+And even though it’s the oldest of our best books for worship leaders recommendations, its message is still as relevant today as it was then.
+Tozer looks closely at why we were created, our attitudes toward worship, and how we can return to Christ-centered worship.

 Tozer’s writing style is direct and to the point, he doesn’t hold back and he uses excellent examples to drive home his points.
-This book is a standout among Tozer’s works and is a must-read for Christians.
-It is a convicting and encouraging read that emphasizes the crucial role that worship should play in our walk with Christ.
+This book stands out among Tozer’s works and is a must-read for Christians.
+It is a convicting and encouraging read emphasizing the crucial role worship should play in our walk with Christ.

 As a worship leader, this book has been a profound and insightful read.
-The author’s perspective on worship as the core reason for our existence has helped me to understand the importance of worship in a deeper way.
+The author’s perspective on worship as the core reason for our existence has helped me understand the importance of worship more deeply.